 - 1. From the Attributes menu, select Line Thickness. - 2.
 Enter a Thickness value between 1 and 5 pixels. - 3.
-Click on OK.
+Click on OK. - You may set your selections as the default by selecting the Save as Defaults checkbox.

 Note: In order to define a background/fill color for a Box or a Rounded Box, a fill must be selected.
 Similarly, in order to define a background/fill color for a text box, the background (see Text Border, Justification, and Background below) must be set to Opaque.